Alzheimer’s Disease: Signs, Symptoms, and Causes

-Pick’s disease or frontotemporal dementia (FTD) is the most common type of dementia in people under 60.
-Learn the causes and signs of Pick’s disease, as well as coping strategies.
+Pick's disease or frontotemporal dementia (FTD) is the most common type of dementia in people under 60.
+Learn about the signs, symptoms, causes, and diagnosis, along with treatment and coping strategies.

-Pick’s disease or frontotemporal dementia (FTD) causes an irreversible decline in a person’s functioning over a period of years.
+Pick’s disease is a specific type of frontotemporal dementia (FTD) that causes an irreversible decline in a person’s functioning over a period of years.
 The disease was first described by Arnold Pick in 1892.
 Although it is commonly confused with the much more prevalent Alzheimer’s disease, Pick’s disease is a rare disorder that, instead of affecting many different parts of the brain, causes a slow shrinking of cells in specific parts of the brain.

 Excess protein build-up causes the frontal and temporal lobes of the brain, which control speech and personality, to slowly atrophy.
 It is therefore classified as a frontotemporal dementia (FTD), otherwise known as frontal lobe dementia or frontotemporal lobar degeneration (FTLD).

-As well as causing speech and behavioral changes, Pick’s disease also creates memory problems similar to those experienced by people with Alzheimer’s disease, along with cognition and judgment problems.
-Pick’s disease and other frontotemporal dementia account for up to 15 percent of all dementia cases.
+As well as causing speech and behavioral changes, Pick's or FTD also creates memory problems similar to those experienced by people with Alzheimer’s disease, along with cognition and judgment problems.
+Pick's disease and other frontotemporal dementia account for up to 15 percent of all dementia cases.

-While Pick’s disease is a less common form of dementia, it is a significant cause of dementia in people under the age of 65.
-There is currently no cure for Pick’s disease, but by understanding the unique symptoms, you can better manage the disease and improve your quality of life.
+While FTD is a less common form of dementia, it is a significant cause of dementia in people under the age of 65.
+There is currently no cure for Pick's or FTD, but by understanding the unique symptoms, you can better manage the disease and improve your quality of life.

 Pick’s disease usually strikes adults between the ages of 40 and 60.
 It's slightly more common in women than in men, and in some cases, it runs in families.
 However, other risk factors, including the cause for the build-up of protein that results in the disease, are unknown.